jhildenbiddle/css-vars-ponyfill/README.md

 - Type: `boolean`
 - Default: `true`

-Determines if the ponyfill will ignore modern browsers with native CSS custom property support.
+Determines how the ponyfill handles modern browsers with native CSS custom property support.

 When `true`, the ponyfill will only transform custom properties, generate CSS, and trigger callbacks in legacy browsers that lack native support.
 When `false`, the ponyfill will treat all browsers as legacy, regardless of their support for CSS custom properties.